NurudeenAY/Google-Workspace-New-User-Addition/README.md

 # Add a New User in Google Workspace

 ## Overview
 This project explains how to add a new user in Google Workspace using the Admin console.
-It includes step-by-step instructions and captions for where to place screenshots.

 ## Prerequisites
 - Admin account with permission to manage users